Ever wondered how to get faster internet? This article is for you.

 1. Check for Router Obstructions

 Regardless of your Wi-Fi network, obstructions in your home or poor placement of your wireless router can weaken your signal strength.
-Objects such as metal studs, stone, brick, glass, or lots of floors and walls between your computer and the router can interfere with your signal.
+Objects such as metal studs, stone, brick, glass, or lots of floors and walls between your computer and router can interfere with your signal.

-Ideally, place your router in a centralized location so all rooms in your home have better access to the signal.
+The first step to faster internet is to place your router in a centralized location so all rooms in your home have better access to the signal.
 If you can’t put the router in an easily accessible spot, remove as many obstructions as possible to enhance your connection.

 2. Secure Your Network